-During a call, if you want to adjust the earpiece volume, use the Volume keys on the left side of the phone.
+During a call, if you want to adjust the earpiece volume, use the Volume keys on the right side of the phone.

-Press the upper button \prod to increase the volume level and press the lower button \prod to decrease the volume level.
+Press $\bigcirc$ to increase the volume level and press $\bigcirc$ to decrease the volume level.

 In Idle mode, you can also adjust the ringer volume using these same keys.